kengru/rust-book/rb-08-1/README.md

   but get will actually just return a `Option<T>`, which can be then catched inside a `match` pattern matching, in case it is out of bound, it will just return None.
+- Vectors can be iterated with a `for` `in` loop.
+They can be iterated with the values being mutable or immutable references.
+- We can store diferent enum values in a vector because an enum's values count as one type.